multiversx/mx-docs/docs/wallet/web-wallet.md

 You can request test tokens from [Testnet Wallet](https://testnet-wallet.multiversx.com) or [Devnet Wallet](https://devnet-wallet.multiversx.com) in the `Faucet` tab.

 The faucet is only available once in a given time period.
-Another alternatives for getting test tokens are:
+Other alternatives for getting test tokens are:

 - request tokens on [Telegram - Validators chat](https://t.me/MultiversXValidators)
 - use a third-party faucet, such as [https://r3d4.fr/faucet](https://r3d4.fr/faucet)